-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 90 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 90 of 102

-SCHEDULE 13: REPORT ON ASSET MANAGEMENT MATURITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 37 Structure, authority and responsibilities What has the organisation done to appoint a person or persons to ensure that the organisation's assets deliver the requirements of the asset management strategy, objectives and plants?
-Top management has not considered the need to appoint a person or persons to ensure that the organisation's assets deliver the requirements of the asset management strategy, objectives and plants.
-Top management understands the need to appoint a person or persons to ensure that the organisation's assets deliver the requirements of the asset management strategy, objectives and plants but their areas of responsibility are not fully defined and/or they have insufficient delegated authority to fully execute their responsibilities.
-Top management has appointed an appropriate people to ensure the assets management strategy, objectives and plans but their areas of responsibility have been given the necessary authority to achieve this.
-40 Structure, authority and responsibilities What evidence can the organisation's top management provide to demonstrate that sufficient resources are available for asset management?
-The organisation's top management has not considered the resources required to deliver asset management.
-The organisation's top management understands the need for sufficient resources but there are no effective mechanisms in place to ensure this is the case.
-An effective process exists for determining what resources are required for its asset management activities and in most cases these are available but in some instances resources remain insufficient.
-42 Structure, authority and responsibilities To what degree does the organisation's top management communicate the importance of meeting its asset management requirements?
-The organisation's top management has not considered the need to communicate the importance of meeting its asset management requirements but does not do so.
-The organisation's top management understands the need to communicate the importance of meeting its asset management requirements but does not do so.
-Top management communicates the importance of meeting its asset management requirements but only to parts of the organisation.
+SCHEDULE 13: REPORT ON ASSET MANAGEMENT MATURITY (cont) Question No. Function Question Maturity Level Maturity Level Maturity Level 37 Structure, authority and responsibilities What has the organization done to appoint member(s) of its management team to be responsible for ensuring that the organization's assets deliver the requirements of the asset management strategy, objectives and plan(s)?
+Top management has not considered the need to appoint a person or persons to ensure that the organization's assets deliver the requirements of the asset management strategy, objectives and plan(s).
+Top management understands the need to appoint a person or persons to ensure that the organization's assets deliver the requirements of the asset management strategy, objectives and plan(s) but their objectives and plan(s) are not fully defined and they have insufficient delegated authority to fully execute their responsibilities.
+Top management has appointed an appropriate people to ensure the assets deliver the requirements of the asset management strategy, objectives and plan(s) but their areas of responsibility are not fully defined and they have insufficient delegated authority to fully execute their responsibilities.
+40 Structure, authority and responsibilities What evidence can the organization's top management provide to demonstrate that sufficient resources are available for asset management?
+The organization's top management has not considered the resources required to deliver asset management.
+A process exists for determining what resources are required for its asset management activities and in most cases these are available but in some instances resources remain insufficient.
+An effective process exists for determining the resources needed for asset management and sufficient resources are available but it can be demonstrated that resources are matched to asset management requirements.
+42 Structure, authority and responsibilities To what degree does the organization's top management communicate the importance of meeting its asset management requirements?
+The organization's top management has not considered the need to communicate the importance of meeting asset management requirements.
+The organization's top management understands the need to communicate the importance of meeting its asset management requirements but does not do so.
+Top management communicates the importance of meeting its asset management requirements but only to parts of the organization.
+45 Outsourcing of asset management activities Where the organization has outsourced some of its asset management activities, how has it ensured that appropriate controls are in place to ensure the compliant delivery of its organizational strategic plan and its asset management policy and strategy?
+The organization has not considered the need to put controls in place.
+The organization controls its outsourced activities on an ad-hoc basis, with little regard for ensuring for the compliant delivery of the organizational strategic plan and/or its asset management policy and strategy.
+Evidence exists to demonstrate that controls systematically considered but currently only provide for the compliant delivery of some, but not all, aspects of the organizational strategic plan and/or its asset management policy and strategy.
+Gaps exist.

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 91 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 91 of 102